sameerkumar10/netflixGPT/README.md

 - Add hardcoded values to the constants file
 - Register TMBD API & create an app & get access token
 - get Data from TMBD now playing movies list API
+- Custom hook for now playing movies
+- Create movieSlice
+- update Store with movies Data
+- Planning for MainContainer and secondary container
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Youtube video and make it autoplay and mute
+-